wp-plugins/google-webfont-optimizer/readme.txt

 == Upgrade Notice ==

+= 0.2.2 =
+Fixed a bug where invalid Google Fonts links with empty font name will be ignored.

 = 0.2.1 =
 Fixed a bug where "\n" appears on top of your page when using HTML links.